Module lualite::parser::expression

 Expression parsers

-The primary parser to use in this module is expression
+The primary parser to use in this module is expression, which will parse any

 expression.
 It’s used in the examples below.
 The other parsers in this module

 will only parse a specific type of expression.
-For example function_call
+For example function_call will

 only parse an expressions where a function call is the root of the expression tree.